 - Proceed to your left ankle and repeat step 3.

 - Do this exercise with each body part.
 If pressed for time, focus on the body part that especially needs more care.

 For years, my mom would rush to the doctor’s at the slightest physical symptom.

 Though this reflex calmed her worries, my mom eventually realized that Western medicine has its limits.
 The prescribed medicine would bring some short-term relief—but develop new symptoms, due to the secondary effects, which called for more medicine.

 It felt like we were chasing symptoms in circles and getting nowhere.

-That’s when we turned to Traditional Chinese Medicine, a holistic 3,500+ year-old system of health and wellness.
+That’s when we returned to Traditional Chinese Medicine, a holistic 3,500+ year-old system of health and wellness.

 Strange, isn’t it?

 But it’s not so surprising, given that the liver manages the blood flow throughout the body.
-Chronic anger (or stress) can thus keep blood from flowing smoothly, which then triggers migraines.
+Chronic anger (stress) can thus keep blood from flowing smoothly, which then triggers migraines.

 Thankfully, my mom and I began to get a bigger understanding.